Lost and Unclaimed Child Support waiting to be Claimed

 The major problem with unclaimed child support is the fact that many states hold on to unclaimed for a limited amount of time.
 Once the time passes, the state can use the money in any way it wants.

 Every state has its laws that state how long they legally must hold on to unclaimed payments.
 There are also laws that specify how unclaimed child support money gets used.
 However, states are not required to hold onto your unclaimed child support payments forever.
 If you believe you have unclaimed child support payments, you need to get started on the process of getting it.
-Time is of the essence in these situations.
 It would be unfortunate for you to lose money that your child deserves because of time ran out.
 To find out how to receive your unclaimed child support, do a web search to find what your state requires you to do.
 Your child deserves the money to help support their medical and financial needs.